 They are a quality source of protein

 But why are they a quality source of protein you may be asking?
-That is because milk protein have all the essential amino acids our body needs.
-Amino acids are the building blocks for our body, as they’re needed for our organs, muscles, connective tissues, hair, nails and even bones, as they represent 50% of their volume and 30% of the weight (1).
+That is because milk protein has all the essential amino acids our body needs.
+Amino acids are the building blocks for our body, as they’re needed for our organs, muscles, connective tissues, hair, nails, and even bones, as they represent 50% of their volume and 30% of the weight (1).